jaykobdetar/AI-Dialogue-Generator/Audio_converter_readme.md

 ## Overview

-This Streamlit application converts Discord-style HTML chat logs into immersive audio transcripts using ElevenLabs' text-to-speech API.
+This Streamlit application converts HTML chat logs into immersive audio transcripts using ElevenLabs' text-to-speech API.
 Perfect for bringing your AI-generated conversations to life with unique voices for each character.

 ## Features